ishriom53tyagi/pingpong/README.md

 # This project contains 5 API.

-1. Add players ( player name is unique , once name is used we can not use another one )
+1. Add players ( Two player can not have same name )
-2. Get Players.
+2. Get Players. ( Get each player full details )
-3. Add Matches.
+3. Add Matches. ( Matches can be played only with the player exists )
-4. Get Matches.
+4. Get Matches. ( Get all matches list , by default 5 ) ( we can also pass in query like list=10 )
-5. Get Top Performers.
+5. Get Top Performers. ( Get top performers among last games , by default 5 ) ( we can also pass in query like list=10 )

 # Players Name should be unique and case insenstive
 example : Shriom , sHriom , sHRiom consider same Name.